OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 **The curly braces in OpsHub query needs to be escaped by double curly braces i.e. `{{` or `}}` for default link query**.
 For default link query with dynamic values, the placeholder `{SourceXML/updatedFields/Property/<field name>}` doesn't need to be escaped, i.e. the value part in query is not required to be escaped by double braces.

-Given below are the sample snippets of how the OpsHub query can be used as default link query in OpsHub Integration Manager.
+Given below are the sample snippets of how the OpsHub query can be used as default link query in <code class="expression">space.vars.SITENAME</code>.
 For the examples below, the id information of the source system entity id is stored in source_system_id.

 **Default Link query samples**